Legislature(2023 - 2024)BARNES 124

 REPRESENTATIVE MEARS explained that RCA code already covers fair

-market value, so the amendment would remove this language from
+market value (FMV), so the amendment would remove this language

-proposed legislation only concerns the oil and gas fields, and
+the proposed legislation concerns only the oil and gas fields,

 not the equipment, which would be considered in depreciation